-APPENDIX A

-BASIC FINANCIAL STATEMENTS OF SPANISH FORK CITY, UTAH FOR FISCAL YEAR 2023
+APPENDIX A BASIC FINANCIAL STATEMENTS OF SPANISH FORK CITY, UTAH FOR FISCAL YEAR 2023

-The basic financial statements of the City are contained herein.
-The City's financial statements for Fiscal Year 2024 muse completed under State law by November 30, 2024.
-(The remainder of this page has been intentionally left blank.)
+The Financial Statements for Fiscal Year 2023 is contained herein.
+The City's Financial Statements for Fiscal Year 2024 must be completed under State law by December 31, 2024.